MarkPearlCoZa/Blog_General/_posts/2023-03-19-A-million-bucks-and-a-good-nights-sleep.md

 At that moment, I was consumed by a sense of utter helplessness.
 I had lost all confidence in our code base and remember thinking, "you couldn't pay me enough money to add that feature - even if you offered me a million bucks, I don't think I would do it".

 Ultimately we had hit that threshold where the product was simply too complicated, which was the end of its growth.
+The product continued to be used for many years but we never added any substantial features to it from then.

 A few years later, I worked on a different project.
-This time, I learned how to use test-driven development.
-The code base was extensive and complex, but we used a test-driven approach.
-I remember being asked to add some functionality one day, and it took me a few hours to code.
-I then ran it through our build server - all the tests passed, so I pushed it to production.
+This time, I had learned how to use test-driven approach.
+The code base was extensive and complex, but we test-driven development to add small clearly defined unit tests.
+I remember one day being asked to add some functionality to the system.
+It took me a few hours to code, I then ran it through our build server - all the tests passed, so I pushed it to production.
 I went home and had a great night's sleep.

 And that is how valuable a test-driven approach is to me - it's worth a million bucks and a good night's sleep.